Dean’s Message

 Aloha kākou,

-Welcome to the new website for Outreach College.
-The release of this site coincides with the beginning of great change in higher education.
-The COVID-19 pandemic has drastically transformed higher education in 2020 and likely well into the future.
-While we don’t yet know what future changes will bring, we do know that higher education will have to be much more versatile in how it offers educational programs.
+The COVID-19 pandemic has drastically transformed higher education and those changes will continue well into the future.
+While we don’t yet know what future changes will bring, we do know that higher education needs to be much more versatile in how it delivers educational programs.
 There will be less reliance on curriculum requiring fully on-campus courses, with more diversity in program delivery; less emphasis on the traditional student pathways; and more emphasis on educational opportunities for students throughout their lives.

 Gone are the days when a student graduates and devotes their life to a career with one or two job changes.
 The rapid pace of change necessitates being agile in one’s career, making career advances and changes over relatively short time frames.
 Given the time and financial commitment, a master’s degree may not be the best educational option for supporting career moves.
 Shorter, noncredit educational options have become much more popular.
 Outreach College has responded with a variety of noncredit certificates and courses across a wide range of study areas: from human resource management to clinical research, from education to building operations, and from business process improvement to forensic anthropology.